The whatis command is used to fetch a one-line description of the specified command from the manual pages.

 --debug” flag and specify the command to get the descriptive debugging information that includes the compilation paths, find search path, warning, name, section, id, mtime, and many more.

-The above command will give you comprehensive debugging information for the nano command (replace with your command).
+The above command given comprehensive debugging information for the nano command (replace with your command).

 Displaying the Command Verbose Information